InnoJanu/OCR-Automation-with-Robocorp/README.md

 ## Setup
 *Note: This project is set up to run on Windows.
 It might be possible to run this project on Linux or Mac, but this README does not provide a guide to installation/setup for those operating systems.*

-1. Install the Sema4 extension for VS Code.
+1. Install the Sema4.ai SDK extension for VS Code.

 2. Install Tesseract on your local machine.
    - Use the Windows installer to install Tesseract: https://github.com/UB-Mannheim/tesseract/wiki